genesis-one-seven/xahl-node/README.md

 and Although this works best as a dedicated host with no other nginx/proxy instances,

-it can work behind another instance, you may need to adjust the setting in the main nginx.conf file to suit your enviroment, mainly so the enabled the allowlist to work correctly.
+it can work behind another proxy instance, you may need to adjust the NGINX_PROXY_IP setting in xahl_node.vars file to the ip/subnet of youre proxy

-for example, in etc/nginx/nginx.conf you may need to adjust/add these lines under `http`

-        `set_real_ip_from 172.16.0.0/12; # with the IP set to you exsisting proxy IP` `real_ip_header X-Real-IP;`
-        `real_ip_recursive on;`

 # Node IP Permissions